LoRaMesher/LoRaMesher/README.md

 ## Dependencies

 You can check `library.json` for more details.
-Basically, we use [Radiolib](https://github.com/jgromes/RadioLib) that implements the basic communication to the different LoRa modules and [FreeRTOS](https://freertos.org/index.html) for scheduling maintenance tasks.
+Basically, we use [Radiolib](https://github.com/jgromes/RadioLib) that implements the low level communication to the different LoRa modules and [FreeRTOS](https://freertos.org/index.html) for scheduling maintenance tasks.

 ## Configure LoRaMesher with PlatformIO and Visual Studio Code